 Your 2018 guide to going solar in California

-We've designed this page to be a complete guide to the complicated and sometimes confusing process of installing solar panels on a home in California.
+This page is a complete guide to the complicated and sometimes confusing process of installing solar panels on your California home.
 Since there's a lot to consider, we've separated the page into sections to help you find what you are looking for.
 If you find this page useful, please share it with someone who might also find it interesting!